da-2005/employee-tracker/README.md

 * Inquirer package

 ## Installation
-To install the necessary packages, run the folllowing command in the terminal:
+To install the necessary packages, run the folllowing command in the terminal while inside the Main folder:
 ```md
 npm i
 ```